 For your singer/players who need some additional challenge, you can ask them to figure out what a third above your melody line would be and have them sing or play it along with the rest of the class.
 Harmonization using intervals!

 You can find resources around online from fellow teachers, too.
 Search for or start a thread over at the Ukulele in the Classroom Teacher Forum!
 I’ll leave you today with this funny one, The Music Theory Song by David Rakowski.
 Set to the tune of The Christmas Song (Chestnuts Roasting), it takes you on a music theory journey that includes many references to intervals throughout.
 It can be a fun one to dissect for your more advanced students!
 You can listen to it here.

-Of course, don’t forget about interval exercises like those in the Ukulele in the Classroom books that are a great warm up to remind students what the intervals sound and look like.
+Of course, don’t forget about interval exercises and games like those in the Ukulele in the Classroom books that are a great warm up to remind students what the intervals sound and look like.

 Getting comfortable with intervals might seem out of this world but once you climb on board, the sky’s the limit!

 Cynthia Kinnunen is a music educator from Guelph, Ontario, teaching children and adults in private and group environments.
 She’s also Director of Engagement for Ukulele in the Classroom and part of the James Hill Music Team. www.CynthiaKMusic.com

 Subscribe to the Uketropolis Gazette.
 Free arrangements, tips, interviews and more delivered to your inbox.